NoelProKillerYT/Cometa/README.md

 # Cometa Discord Bot</b>

-A repository for the discord bot Team_Bot
+A repository for the discord bot Cometa

 # <b>Links</b>